Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Control Information Field:
 : This field must not appear in ACKACK control packets.

 # SRT Data Transmission and Control

-After handshakes and exchanges of capability information, packet data can be sent and received over the established connection.
-To fully utilize the features of low latency and error recovery provided by SRT, the sender and receiver MUST handle control packets, timers and buffers for the connection as specified in this section.
+After the handshake and exchange of capabilities is completed, packet data can be sent and received over the established connection.
+To fully utilize the features of low latency and error recovery provided by SRT, the sender and receiver MUST handle control packets, timers, and buffers for the connection as specified in this section.

-## Stream Multiplexing

-Multiple SRT socket may share one UDP socket and the packets received to this UDP socket will be correctly dispatched to the SRT socket to which they are currently destined.
-During the handshake, the parties exchange their SRT Socket IDs.
-These IDs are then used in the Destination Socket ID field of every control and data packet.

 ## Data Transmission Modes {#data-transmission-mode}

+> SM (2020-03-03): The note below is not clear to me, and should be moved to a more appropriate location.

-In file transfer mode this a message with O=0 that is sent later (but reassembled before an earlier message which may be incomplete due to packet loss) is allowed to be delivered immediately, without waiting for the earlier message to be completed.
+NOTE: In file transfer mode, a message with Order Flag (O) = 0 that is sent later (but reassembled before an earlier message, which may be incomplete due to packet loss) is allowed to be delivered immediately, without waiting for the earlier message to be completed.
-In Live Transmission Mode the only valid value is "1".
+In Live Transmission Mode the only valid value for the Order Flag is "1".

 ### Message Mode {#transmission-mode-msg}

-When the STREAM flag of the handshake Extension Message Flags is set to 0, the protocol operates in the message mode.
+When the STREAM flag of the handshake Extension Message {#handshake-extension-msg} is set to 0, the protocol operates in Message mode, characterized as follows:

-Every packet has its own Packet Sequence Number.
+    - Every packet has its own Packet Sequence Number.
-One or several consecutive SRT Data packet can form a message.
+    - One or several consecutive SRT Data packets can form a message.
-In that case all the packets belonging to the same message have similar message number set in the Message Number field.
+    - All the packets belonging to the same message have a similar message number set in the Message Number field.

-The first packet of the message has the first bit of the Packet Position Flags ({{data-pkt}}) set to 1.
+The first packet of a message has the first bit of the Packet Position Flags ({{data-pkt}}) set to 1.
 The last packet of the message has the second bit of the Packet Position Flags set to 1.
-Thus, PP equal to "11b" indicates a packet that forms the whole message.
+Thus, a PP equal to "11b" indicates a packet that forms the whole message.
-The PP field equal to "00b" indicates a packet that belongs to the inner part of the message.
+A PP equal to "00b" indicates a packet that belongs to the inner part of the message.

 The concept of the message in SRT comes from UDT ({{I-D.gg-udt}}).
 In this mode a single sending instruction passes exactly one piece of data that has boundaries (a message).
 This message may span across multiple UDP packets (and multiple SRT data packets).
 The only size limitation is that it shall fit as a whole in the buffers of the sender and the receiver.
-Although internally all the operations on data packets (ACK, NAK) are performed independently, it is only allowed for an application to send and receive the whole message.
-Until the message is complete (all packets are received) it will not be allowed to read it.
+Although internally all operations (e.g. ACK, NAK) on data packets are performed independently, an application MUST send and receive the whole message.
+Until the message is complete (all packets are received) the application will not be allowed to read it.

-The Order Flag of the Data packet set to 1 restricts the reading order of the messages to be sequential.
-While the Order Flag set to 0 allows to read those messages that are already fully available, before preceding messages, that still have some packets missing.
+When the Order Flag of a Data packet is set to 1, this imposes a sequential reading order on messages.
+An Order Flag set to 0 allows an application to read messages that are already fully available, before any preceding messages that may have some packets missing.

 ### Live mode {#transmission-mode-live}

-Live mode is a special case of the message mode where only data packets with PP field set to "11b" are allowed.
+Live mode is a special type of message mode where only data packets with their PP field set to "11b" are allowed.

-Additionally TsbPd ({{tsbpd}}) and TL Packet drop ({{tl-pkt-drop}}) mechanisms are used in this mode.
+Additionally, TsbPd ({{tsbpd}}) and TL Packet drop ({{tl-pkt-drop}}) mechanisms are used in this mode.

 ### Buffer mode {#transmission-mode-buffer}

 Buffer mode is negotiated during the Handshake by setting the STREAM flag of the handshake Extension Message Flags to 1.

-In this mode the consecutive packets form one consecutive stream that can be read with the portions of any size.
+In this mode consecutive packets form one continuous stream that can be read, with portions of any size.

+## Stream Multiplexing

+Multiple SRT sockets may share one UDP socket, and the packets received on this UDP socket will be correctly dispatched to the SRT socket to which they are currently destined.
+The parties exchange their SRT Socket IDs during the handshake.
+These IDs are then used in the Destination Socket ID field of every control and data packet.

 ## Handshake Messages {#handshake-messages}